 Investment Manager has contracted with an independent third-party provider who provides voting agent and advisory service related to proxies.
 The Investment Manager has adopted policies and procedures relating to the handling of proxy voting, including with respect to any proxies related to the Sub-Fund's portfolio.
 Man Group's Global Proxy Voting Policy (the "Man Voting Policy") will apply to all Sub-Funds.
 Proxies will be voted for the relevant Sub-Fund at the relevant Investment Manager's /Sub-Investment Manager's discretion.
 Proxies will be evaluated and voted in the best interest of the Sub-Fund with the goal of increasing the overall economic value of the investment.
 It should be noted that there may be times whereby the relevant Investment Manager/Sub-Investment Manager invests in the same securities/assets while managing different investment strategies and/or clients.
-Accordingly, it may be appropriate in certain cases that such securities/assets are voted differently across different investment Manager/Sub-Investment Manager will only vote proxies on securities currently held by the Sub-Fund or in which the Sub-Fund has an economic interest.
+Accordingly, it may be appropriate in certain cases that such securities/assets are voted differently across different investment strategies and/or clients, based on their respective investment thesis and other portfolio considerations.
+The relevant Investment Manager/Sub-Investment Manager will only vote proxies on securities currently held by the Sub-Fund or in which the Sub-Fund has an economic interest.
 Proxies received for securities that are loaned out or are on contract for difference/swap will generally not be voted.
 In addition, from time to time the Sub-Fund may hold equity positions purely for financing purposes.
 The net result of these holdings is that the Sub-Fund has no economic interest in the issuer and as such the relevant Investment Manager/Sub-Investment Manager will refrain from voting.